 It takes more than 2 hours to reach it by car from Valensole so it’s quite far away but it’s so worth the time!
-Personally we visited it right after arriving to the airport in Marseille and went to Valensole after that.
+Personally, we visited it right after arriving at the airport in Marseille and went to Valensole after that.

-Map of the places to visit in Provence
+Map of the Best Places to Visit in Provence

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Are you still dreaming about visiting the lavender fields in Provence or have you already been there?
 Let me know in the comments!